 This course section covers the following areas in 84 hours of classroom training:

 In the final course section, participants complete 284 hours in hands-on projects designed to:

-The full-time training program will last seven (7) months with a total of 500 hours including both classroom and attachment trainings.
+The training program will last seven (7) months with a total of 500 hours including both classroom and attachment trainings.

 We offer three (3) parallel classes for up to a total of 60 participants.
 Each class can accommodate up to 20 participants.
 Tentative dates are:

 1st Class: Starts June 14, 2021 and ends Jan.
 14, 2022; Featured training room (To be confirmed) and Nanyang Polytechnic

 2nd Class: Starts June 21, 2021 and ends Jan.
 21, 2021; Featured training room (To be confirmed) and Nanyang Polytechnic

 3rd Class: Starts June 28, 2021 and ends Jan.
 28, 2021; Featured training room (To be confirmed) and Nanyang Polytechnic

 The Minimum Qualification Required is a diploma in any STEM (Science, Technology, Engineering and Mathematics) domain or equivalent working experience.